shaunsaker/the-shell/README.md

 1. Setup your project at [Chromatic](https://www.chromatic.com/).

-2. Push your Chromatic Project Token to Github:
+2. Push your Chromatic Project Token to Github so that the deploy workflows can deploy to Chromatic:

 ```
 gh secret set CHROMATIC_PROJECT_TOKEN --body VALUE